 \section{Causal Bootstrap Based on Rank-preserving Imputation}

-The standard bootstrap based on resampling with replacement is commonly used in the sampling-based inference framework, which assumes that the data is drawn independently and identically distributed (i.i.d.) from a super-population \citep{abadie2020sampling}.
-In contrast, we consider a design-based finite-population causal inference framework, where randomness solely arises from the treatment assignment process rather than from the population itself.
-To mimic this design-based randomness, the causal bootstrap takes potential outcomes as fixed and resamples assignments according to the actual experimental design.
-This idea is similar to Fisher randomization tests, but the main difference is that the causal bootstrap does not impute unobserved potential outcomes based on a hypothesis.
-Instead, it attempts to find a impute method such that the resulting bootstrap distribution is an valid approximation of the true distribution of the estimator, offering a more accurate reflection of the design-based uncertainty.
+The standard bootstrap, based on resampling with replacement, is widely used in sampling-based inference frameworks, where data is assumed to be independently and identically distributed (i.i.d.) from a super-population \citep{abadie2020sampling}.
+However, in contrast, we adopt a design-based finite-population causal inference framework, where randomness arises solely from the treatment assignment process rather than from the population itself.
+To mimic this design-based randomness, the causal bootstrap treats potential outcomes as fixed and resamples treatment assignments according to the original experimental design.
+This approach is conceptually similar to Fisher randomization tests, but with a crucial distinction: the causal bootstrap does not rely on imputing unobserved potential outcomes based on a hypothesis.
+Instead, it seeks an imputation method such that the resulting bootstrap distribution closely approximates the true distribution of the estimator, offering a more accurate reflection of the design-based uncertainty.

-To this end, we aim to find an imputation under which the variance of the ATE estimator is larger than or equal to the upper bound of the true variance.
+To achieve this goal, we aim to find an imputation method that ensures the variance of the average treatment effect (ATE) estimator is greater than or equal to the upper bound of the true variance.
 Proposition \ref{prop:agl} demonstrates that when $Y_i(1)$ and $Y_i(0)$ are co-monotonic within each stratum, the variance of the weighted difference-in-means estimator reaches the sharp upper bound.
-Therefore, to produce a valid causal bootstrap, we can use rank-preserving imputation within each stratum to ensure that the imputed potential outcomes are co-monotonic.
-Specifically, in a stratified randomized experiment, the causal bootstrap based on rank-preserving imputation proceeds as follows:
+Thus, to generate a valid causal bootstrap, we can apply rank-preserving imputation within each stratum, ensuring that the imputed potential outcomes are co-monotonic.
+Specifically, in a stratified randomized experiment, the causal bootstrap process based on rank-preserving imputation can be outlined as follows: